lmfit/uncertainties/doc/user_guide.rst

 Printing
 ========

 Numbers with uncertainties can be printed conveniently.
-The precision of the nominal value and of the uncertainty match by default:
+The **precisions** of the nominal value and of the uncertainty **match** by default:

   >>> print x
   0.200+/-0.010